If you are new to New Relic distributed tracing, we recommend you read the following before you enable distributed tracing.

 Enabling distributed tracing will disable the cross application tracing feature.
 Distributed tracing is an improved version of cross-application tracing and only one can be enabled at a time.

-New Relic’s distributed tracing is not yet available for New Relic Mobile.
+Distributed tracing is not yet available for mobile monitoring.
 APM-related impacts include:

 Plan your rollout